Williamsburg’s Colonial Holidays

 - Motorcoach Transportation & Professional Tour Managers are available

 Whatever you want, StarrGroups will be happy to structure tour prices to match your needs.
 Just let us know!

 Day 1 – Williamsburg – Yorktown – Travel to Williamsburg, VA with a planned afternoon arrival and a tour of the Yorktown Victory Center.
 Hear accounts of Christmas and winter in the Revolutionary War encampments and glimpse holiday preparations on a 1780’s farm.
 Don’t forget to stop and try a roasted chestnut at the Christmas Market before you leave.
 Check into your hotel for a three night stay.
 Dinner is included tonight at a local restaurant.
 (D)

-Next visit the Jamestown Settlement.
+Day 2 – Jamestown – Colonial Christmas – This morning enjoy breakfast at the hotel.
+Today features a visit to the Jamestown Settlement.
 Watch a Jamestown Settlement Holiday Film and take a guided tour that will compare English Christmas customs of the period with how the season many have been observed in the difficult early years of the Jamestown Colony.
 Before dinner we’ll light up your holidays with the award-winning Celebration in Lights, a two mile drive through Newport News Park that includes spectacular animated scenes.
 View whimsical toys, elegant swans, leaping reindeer, multicolored snowflakes and scenes from Virginia’s past portrayed in a kaleidoscope of dazzling color.

 This evening journey back in time to experience Williamsburg Christmases of the past.
 Discover our colonial traditions and customs, find out about the first Christmas tree in Williamsburg, and learn how Colonial Williamsburg’s Christmas traditions came about.
 (B,D)